 Analyze the major developments in Chinese history during the second half of the 20th century, including the Chinese Civil War and the triumph of the Communist Revolution in China, the rise of Mao Tse-Tung and political, social, and economic upheavals under his leadership, such as the Great Leap Forward and the Cultural Revolution, the Tiananmen Square student protests in Beijing in 1989 and economic reforms under the leadership of Deng Xiaoping.

-Suggested Primary Source in Appendix F: Mao Tse-Tung, Quotations of Chairman Mao (1964)

-Analyze the development and goals of nationalist movements in Africa, Asia, Central and South America, and the Middle East, and evaluate how these movements and their leaders (e.g., Fidel Castro in Cuba, Patrice Lumumba in Congo, Ho Chih Minh in Vietnam, Gamel Abdul Nasser in Egypt, Jawaharlal Nehru in India, and Juan Peron in Argentina) brought about decolonization and independence for nations in the second half of the 20th century.
+Analyze the development and goals of nationalist movements in Africa, Asia, Central and South America, and the Middle East, and evaluate how one of these movements and its leader brought about decolonization and independence in the second half of the 20th century (e.g., Fidel Castro in Cuba, Patrice Lumumba in Congo, Ho Chi Minh in Vietnam, Gamel Abdul Nasser in Egypt, Jawaharlal Nehru in India, Salvador Allende in Chile).

-Explain the reasons for the official South African government policy of apartheid (legalized racial segregation) between 1948 and 1991, and analyze how opposition by the African National Congress, including resistance leader Nelson Mandela, and international organizations such as the United Nations, contributed to the downfall of apartheid.
+Explain the defense of and resistance to the official South African government policy of apartheid (legalized racial segregation) between 1948 and 1991, and analyze how opposition by the African National Congress, including resistance leader Nelson Mandela, and international organizations such as the United Nations, contributed to the downfall of apartheid.

-Suggested Primary Source in Appendix F: Nelson Mandela, “I am prepared to die” statement at the Rivonia trial (1964)

-Explain the background for the establishment of the modern state of Israel in 1948, and the subsequent military and political conflicts between Israel and the Arab world.
+Explain the background for the establishment of the modern state of Israel in 1948, and subsequent military and political conflicts.

 the growth of Zionism, and 19th and early 20th century immigration by Eastern European Jews to Palestine